 The target of most digital business today is the younger generation.
 Perhaps their naturally youthful attributes are the greatest marketing tool ever in the history of consumerism and business growth.
 Expressing an obvious nonchalance towards these devices is an instant assurance that they will have no place in the African market but on the reverse, they are the generation that grew up with some of these devices, so the more they grow so does their interest in the ever globally advancing tech-trend.
 I believe the hype and craze for updating to the latest mobile device in the market is just a peripheral representation of the level of impact that it has made in the life and affairs of Africans.
 Though affording the top device in trend might not be a successful quest for everyone, the good thing is that today, one can comfortably purchase a mobile phone that has internet access which in terms of globalization is the most important feature of any phone aside making and receiving calls.
 African mobile culture is experiencing an unbelievable boom in the present time.
 Wikipedia records that “mobile technology is the largest platform in Africa.”

-The challenge though is for Africa to be one of the manufacturing countries, that will give a safe and judicious effect for the economy.
-To this the millenials have to adjust their digital-influenced lifestyles to accommodate creativity and hardwork.
+The challenge though is for Africa to be one of the manufacturing countries, that will give a safe and judicious effect on the economy.
+To this, the millenials have to adjust their digital-influenced lifestyles to accommodate creativity and hard work.
 For every one tech- resourceful teen are 5 narcissistic social media zombies.
-Growth should equal opportunity but that has happened in a lesser degree.
-The growth of mobile technology in Africa is like a coin- with dual sides, while the government will be doing a lot of good by employing the generation that are spurring the growth of mobile technology in Africa, there is also a fear that they might not be prepared enough for the labor market.
-Just like information spreads faster than wild-fire in the world, so also has laxity and obscenities grown in the digital world, and since youngsters are the group most conversant with the digital technology, they are grossly affected to the point that there are more lackadaisical teens than resourceful ones.
+Growth should equal opportunity but that has happened to a lesser degree.
+The growth of mobile technology in Africa is like a coin- with dual sides, while the government will be doing a lot of good by employing the generation that are spurring the growth of mobile technology in Africa, there is also a fear that they might not be prepared enough for the labour market.
+Just like information spreads faster than wildfire in the world, so also has laxity and obscenities grown in the digital world, and since youngsters are the group most conversant with the digital technology, they are grossly affected to the point that there are more lackadaisical teens than resourceful ones.
 So celebrating the good of mobile tech-advancement in Africa goes side by side with the worry of its negative potentials in Africa too.
 In any case, the mobile technology is making an outstanding headway in African economy.